dogyoons/dogyoons.github.io/teaching/sta250/pages/paper_reading.md

 ## Evaluation

 The paper reading & discussion will constitute xx % of your final grade.
 Your grade on the project will be evaluated based on:
-* xx%: Presentation
+* 50%: Presentation
-* xx%: Non-presenter summaries
+* 35%: Non-presenter summaries
-* xx%: In-class participation
+* 15%: In-class participation

 ### Presenter